GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 This cookie contains 117 calories.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

 ### Where you can find me